What is the difference between a tender, ITT and quotation?

 Paul Nightingale navigated these procurement variations throughout 15 years, winning over £300 million in contracts for CEF and YESSS Electrical.
 Different buyers use different terminology, but the underlying distinctions remain consistent across Procurement for Housing (PfH), NHS Shared Business Services, and local authority procurement.

-TenderAI helps electrical supply businesses identify what buyers actually require, regardless of the terminology used, ensuring appropriate response formality and effort allocation.
+TenderAI helps electrical supply businesses identify what buyers actually require, regardless of terminology used, ensuring appropriate response formality and effort allocation.

 Understanding the Tender Process